yanmxa/genpilot/prompt/agent.md

 ## Response

-Your response must be a JSON object containing the following fields:
+Your response must be a JSON object containing the following fields (nothing but JSON):

 1. thought: Represents your internal thought process regarding the current task.
 This field is used to plan the solution and outline the next steps.
 2. action: Describes the tool needed to gather knowledge or perform actions.